Nexalogy/mobx-decorators/README.md

  This is a forked repo to experiment with adding a few more decorators to the totally amazing work  [farwayer/mobx-decorators](https://github.com/farwayer/mobx-decorators) has already accomplished.

  I'm experimenting with adding
- * `@reaction(tracking:function)` which would be decorator version of reaction() in mobx. i like the class state model. i like grouping actions together, it would make
+ * `@reaction(tracking:function)` which would be decorator version of reaction() in mobx. i like the class state model. i like grouping actions together, it would be nice to have reactions as methods.
+Maybe because they are not so decoupled.
+But most importantly, they can be hard to see in the code, especially if you are modifying someone else's code
  * `@session` which is a trivial alteration of @save using sessionStorage.
  * `@init` to mark a method as one that when executed initializes reactions immediately after
  * `@dispose` to mark a method where reactions and autoruns should be disposed
- * `@save` _ experimental modification_ i think would like a property marked by save to be able to have a default value that could be set directly in the class declaration,
+ * `@save` _ experimental modifications_ i would like a property marked by save to be able to have a default value that could be set directly in the class declaration,

 # Original ReadMe